mate-academy/jv-program-common-mistakes/java-core/collections/array-list.md

 ## Common mistakes (jv-array-list)

 #### Don't begin class or method implementation with empty line.
+Remove all redundant empty lines, be careful :)
 #### Don’t use class Objects.
 #### Any magic numbers should be constants
 Your code should be easy to read.
 Move all hardcoded values to constant fields and give them informative names.